 1And when they drew near to Jerusalem, to Bethphage and Bethany at the Mount of Olives, he sends two of his disciples

-2and says to them, “Go into the village that is in front of you, and immediately as you enter into it you will find a colt tied, on which no one has ever sat.
+2and said to them, “Go into the village that is in front of you, and immediately as you enter into it you will find a colt tied, on which no one has ever sat.
 Loose him and bring him.

 3And if any one says to you, ‘Why are you doing this?’ say, ‘The Lord has need of him,’ and immediately he will send him back here.”